 Specification phase

-During create-spec, Agent OS references the visuals when generating the spec, mapping UI components and requirements to the visual assets.
+During write-spec, Agent OS references the visuals when generating the spec, mapping UI components and requirements to the visual assets.

 3